QuestionAndAnswer/atom-ui5-features/README.md

 the UI5 applications using frequently.
 So this package will enchance performance of the UI5 developers and makes theirs live a little easier.

+### Under Development
+1. Extract to i18n.
+In the way like it implemented in webIDE.
+2. Mockdata generator.
+But it might be implemented in another plugin.
+3...

 ### Installation

 Can be installed through Atom.